xaya/xaya_tutorials/Unity Mover.md

 - Visual Studio
 - VS Class Diagram
 - MoverUnity.zip
+- Knowledge of Unity

 Visual Studio no longer ships with Class Diagram.
 To get it, type "class diagram" into the Quick Launch in the upper-left corner of Visual Studio and search.
 It will return a link to install VS Class Diagram.

 MoverUnity.zip contains all the code for this tutorial.

+This tutorial doesn't delve into explaning Unity elements.
+You should have a basic understanding of Unity already.
+If not, you will need to read the code, explore, and search online for information about Unity.

 # How Mover is Structured in Unity